Renewable Energy

 San Diego, California

-The Otay Floodplain and Salt Works Salt Ponds are located along the southern shores of San Diego Bay.
-As part of a mitigation agreement for the development of a desalination plant along the California Coast, Poseidon Water agreed to design and implement a restoration program by converting former salt ponds into marsh and intertidal habitat as well as an upland improvement program to add green infrastructure, including bioswales for capturing and treating stormwater prior to discharge into the marsh areas.
-Poor drainage has historically resulted in flooding of this area.
+The Otay Floodplain and Salt Works Salt Ponds historically had poor drainage resulting in regional flooding.
+As part of a mitigation agreement, Poseidon Water agreed to design and implement a restoration program to convert former salt ponds into marsh and intertidal habitat and add green infrastructure, including bioswales for capturing and treating stormwater prior to discharge into the marsh areas.

 Chehalis River Basin Strategy